Azure/Azure-Sentinel/Playbooks/AS-AI-Commandline-Analysis/readme.md

 #
 ### Requirements

-OpenAI API Key.
+1. An OpenAI API Key to authorise the GPT-3 connection.

 #
 ### Setup

 Before you begin, you will need to have an API key from https://openai.com/api/.

-**USAGE OF THE OPENAI API IS NOT FREE**, please ensure you are aware of this before usage and select the appropriate plan for your organisation according to https://openai.com/api/pricing/
+**USAGE OF THE OPENAI API IS NOT FREE**, please ensure you are aware of this before usage and select the appropriate plan for your organisation according to https://openai.com/.api/pricing/.

 #
 ### Deployment